-Educating the public so they can reduce dependence on fire departments is essential because these resources are often stretched thin due to limited personnel.
-Education to enhance community preparedness is a key factor in supporting local fire departments in fire response, particularly educating residents about emergency notifications and evacuation protocols so that residents are able to safely evacuate an area while emergency responders prepare to protect life and property.
+Educating members of the public so they can reduce dependence on fire departments is essential because these resources are often stretched thin due to limited personnel and equipment.
+Education to enhance community preparedness is a key factor in supporting local fire departments in fire response, particularly educating residents about emergency notifications and evacuation protocols so that residents can safely evacuate an area while emergency responders prepare to protect life and property.

 Table 4.3 provides recommendations for improving firefighting capabilities.
+Many of these recommendations are general in nature to be tailored for response agencies across the Planning Area.